Skip to main content

 I have a chronic condition (anxiety, hypertension, hypothyroidism).
 How does this work in 19130?

 We manage most chronic conditions inside the membership: hypertension, anxiety, depression, hypothyroidism, GERD, prediabetes, lipids, IBS, chronic insomnia, and ADHD evaluation.
-The shift compared to traditional primary care is more time, same-day text access, and continuity with one physician.
+The change compared to traditional primary care is more time, same-day text access, and continuity with one physician.

 Are there health concerns specific to older Fairmount rowhomes?